dex1n/ArgCat/README.md

         type: "str"
         help: "The user name."
         group: "a_group"
-handlers: # All handlers for acutally handle the arguments input.
-  default:  # ArgCat will try to find functions in this default section in __main__
-    init: "init_handler"
-    info: "info_handler"
-    main: "main_handler"
-  foo:  # Custom class/instance/module has the functions for the parsers.
-This must be set before parse() being called.
-    config: "config_handler"

 ```

 Quite simple, right?
 (Not short, but really simple and straightforward. :P )